FiveOFive/pubsub-ws/README.md

 ```

 ## More Examples
-[express-shared-port](https://github.com/FiveOFive/ws-pubsub/tree/master/examples/express-shared-port) - Server websockets, APIs, and static files from the same express port.
+[express-shared-port](https://github.com/FiveOFive/ws-pubsub/tree/master/examples/express-shared-port) - Websockets, express APIs, and express static files all on the same port (server).
 Includes an example of connecting websockets from a frontend html page.